Alpha Genesis: Research and services

-2024 monkey escape
+2024 monkey escape and animal welfare concerns

 On November 6, 2024, a caretaker failed to latch the double doors to an enclosure for female rhesus macaques, and 43 monkeys left the enclosure and took up residence in nearby trees.
 To catch the monkeys, company officials laid out traps with fresh fruit and vegetables and deployed infrared cameras.
-By January 24, 2025, all 43 monkeys had been recaptured and were reported to be in excellent health.
-People for the Ethical Treatment of Animals (PETA) disputed this claim, and in late November 2024 filed complaints with the USDA accusing AGI of previous violations of federal animal cruelty laws.
+By January 24, 2025, all 43 monkeys had been recaptured and were reported to be in good health.
+People for the Ethical Treatment of Animals (PETA) disputed this, and in late November 2024 filed complaints with the USDA accusing AGI of previous violations of federal animal cruelty laws.

-A USDA investigation found that the 2024 escape did not constitute a critical violation, and the Office of Laboratory Animal Welfare of the National Institutes of Health closed its investigation in January 2025.
-In June 2025, AGI provided documentation that it had passed two recent USDA inspections and had no "non-compliant items" identified.
-But a USDA inspection dated December 9, 2024, listed a critical violation in relation to the deaths of 22 monkeys unrelated to the escape.
-And in July 2025, the USDA issued an official warning to AGI about the December 2024 deaths.
+A USDA investigation found that the 2024 escape did not constitute a critical violation, and the National Institutes of Health closed its investigation in January 2025.
+But a USDA inspection dated December 9, 2024, listed a critical violation in relation to the deaths of 22 monkeys in a separate incident.
+In July 2025, the USDA issued an official warning to AGI about the December 2024 deaths.

 The November 2024 escape was the largest monkey exodus at AGI but not the first.
 According to a New Yorker investigation, "at least 67 other monkeys, in eleven separate incidents, have escaped from their cages in the past decade."
 A South Carolina newspaper reported that the 2024 incident was the third mass escape at the facility in the decade, including groups of 19 monkeys in 2016 and 26 monkeys in 2014.